About

 Alaina Kleinbeck

-She has served ministries and organizations in suburban St. Louis, urban Houston, Central America and Norway.
+Alaina has served ministries and organizations in suburban St. Louis, urban Houston, Central America and Norway.
 She holds degrees from Concordia University Nebraska and Duke Divinity School.
 From 2013 to 2018, she was director of the Duke Youth Academy for Christian Formation.
 Before that, she was a director of Christian education working with middle school students.
 She is committed to developing faithful Christian practices within communities, eliminating barriers to resources for Christian communities and pastors at the margins, and including young people in all aspects of life in the church.

 Wanda White